 …introduction by Jonas E. Alexis, VT Editor

 JEA: We have said in the past that Philip Giraldi is no ordinary man.
 He graduated from the University of Chicago and has a Ph.D. in European History from the University of London.
 He was a CIA officer for eighteen years.
-He has appeared on Good Morning America, 60 Minutes, MSNBC, Fox News Channel, National Public Radio, the Canadian Broadcasting Corporation, the British Broadcasting Corporation, etc. He has also been a columnist here at Veterans Today.
+He has appeared on Good Morning America, 60 Minutes, MSNBC, Fox News Channel, National Public Radio, the Canadian Broadcasting Corporation, the British Broadcasting Corporation, etc. He has also been a columnist here at VT.

 Giraldi has been putting the Neocon war machine on a frying pan over the past decade or so, and they certainly don’t like him.
 He once exposed Jewish Neocon Michael Ledeen for forging fake evidence pretentiously showing that Saddam Hussein was buying uranium from Niger.
 Giraldi said: